hanabi/hanabi.github.io/Reference.md

   * a rank clue that has no conventional interpretation
 * Note that *Trash Chop Moves* are still "turned on".

-### Chiaroscuro Pink Conventions
+### Chiaroscuro Pink & Dark Omni Conventions

-* These conventions apply to any variant with a Chiaroscuro Pink suit.
+* These conventions apply to any variant with a Dark Omni suit or a Chiaroscuro Pink suit.

-#### Pseudo Saves
+### Pseudo Saves

-* Chiaroscuro Pink cards on chop should be saved with number 5 clue. *Pink Promise* does not apply in this variant.
+* Chiaroscuro Pink or Dark Omni cards on chop should be saved with number 5 clue. *Pink Promise* does not apply in this variant.

 #### Pseudo-Rank Saves

-* In situations where there are critical cards behind Chiaroscuro Pink cards, you are also allowed to *Fake Save* the Chiaroscuro Pink cards with any number (either 2, 3, or 4).
+* In situations where there are critical cards behind Chiaroscuro Pink or Dark Omni cards, you are also allowed to *Fake Save* with any number (either 2, 3, or 4).
 (Again, *Pink Promise* does not apply to this variant.)

 ### The Negative Prompt